New Kids on the Block: 2024–present: Still Kids, Magic Summer Tour, and Las Vegas residency

 In March 2024, the group announced that their eighth album, Still Kids, would be released on May 17, 2024.
 The album is the group's first in eleven years and was preceded by the first single and music video for "Kids" on March 5, 2024.
 The group, along with opening acts Paula Abdul and DJ Jazzy Jeff, embarked on The Magic Summer Tour (2024) in June 2024.

 On June 20th, 2025, the group kicked off their first Las Vegas residency, named New Kids on The Block: The Right Stuff Las Vegas Residency at Dolby Live at Park MGM, with dates spanning until February 2026.
 The show has been met with positive reviews, noting the mix of concert and Las Vegas style blend.

+On March 14, 2026, the group held a special headline halftime performance at the inaugural home opener of the Boston Legacy FC at Gillette Stadium against NJ/NY Gotham FC.